Chris Cox (magician)

 His next show, Chris Cox: Mind Over Patter, was premiered at the King Dome of the Pleasance during August 2009.
-It was met with 5 star reviews and gained Cox the Fest Buzz Twitter of the Year Award.
+It gained Cox the Fest Buzz Twitter of the Year Award.
 Cox took highlights of the show to the Royal Opera House for a weekend of shows in September 2009.
 During the 2009 Edinburgh Fringe, he took part in Mark Watson's 24 Hour Show performing mind-reading stunts.
 While at the Edinburgh Fringe, he played the role of Eric Randolf in the Fringe First award-winning The Hotel.
 Mind Over Patter went on to tour the UK in Spring 2010 before a run at the 2010 New Zealand Comedy Festival.

 The 2011 show for the Edinburgh Fringe Festival was called Fatal Distraction.
-It gained a collection of five star reviews before embarking on an international tour.
+He took the show on an international tour.
 Fatal Distraction won the 2011 Venue Magazine award for Best Comedy Show, beating Daniel Kitson (3rd) & The Bath Comedy Festival (2nd.).

 Cox performed as part of Robin Ince & Friends at the 2009 TAM London event and again at TAM 2010 supporting his friend Tim Minchin.
 He appeared as part of Dick & Dom's Funny Business on BBC Two in February 2011.
 He produced a documentary on Minchin for BBC Radio 1 in December 2011.
 Cox and Minchin appeared together in an article about their friendship in The Independent in Spring 2012.

 In April 2012 it was announced that Cox was developing a television show with SyFy with the working title of The Chris Cox Project.

 In 2014 Cox starred in BBC Three's Killer Magic.
 In 2014 he appeared with Heston Blumenthal on Heston's Recipe For Romance for Channel 4; this was the start of Cox's creative relationship with Blumenthal.
 He is a creative consultant for Heston and The Fat Duck, developing magic and theatrical effects to go alongside the dining experience.

 For five weeks over the summer of 2015 Cox starred in the new West End show 'Impossible (magic show)' at the Noël Coward Theatre.
 He went on to tour the show round the UK in 2016 as well as star in second West End season before taking the show to Dubai Opera, Kallang Theatre (Singapore), Beirut and a Christmas Season at the Smart Araneta Coliseum in Manila.